1 Corinthians 15:16-19 NASB

 It’s not as simple as actions speak louder than words.
 In the sermon on the mount Jesus declares “Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”
 (Matthew 7:22 – 23)

 Yes, our actions are important, but no matter how great they are, they are meaningless without the right backing.
-If we do not believe the foundation of the Christian faith, If we do not believe Jesus is the Son of the Living God, If we do not believe Jesus rose from the grave, and if we do not believe that forgiveness and eternal life can be found in him alone then our actions are meaningless and we are to be truly to be pitied.
+If we do not believe the foundation of the Christian faith, If we do not believe Jesus is the Son of the Living God, If we do not believe Jesus rose from the grave, and if we do not believe that forgiveness and eternal life can be found in him alone then our actions are meaningless and we are truly to be pitied.

 My friends, if you are doing good I am certainly not saying to stop.
 Continue doing so and always look for more opportunities, but don’t let that be the end.
 Look behind the action.
 Ask yourself, “Why am I doing this?”
-Are you doing it because Jesus gave us an example for this life or because you truly beloved Jesus was who he said he was and your actions are a response to His incredible gift which reaches beyond this life.
+Are you doing it because Jesus gave us an example for this life or because you truly believe Jesus was who he said he was and your actions are a response to His incredible gift which reaches beyond this life.